linear-b/gitstream/docs/automations/integrations/shortcut/link-shortcut/README.md

 ---
-title: Automatically Link PRs to Related Shortcut Tasks
+title: Automation - Automatically Link PRs to Related Shortcut Tasks
 description: Provide automatic links to Shortcut tasks that are associated with PRs.
 category: [shortcut, project]
 ---